jessesquires/jessesquires.com/_posts/2021-03-30-apple-cooperation-with-authoritarian-governments.md

 [ExpressVPN](https://www.expressvpn.com/blog/china-ios-app-store-removes-vpns/):

-> We received notification from Apple today, July 29, 2017 &mdash; at roughly 04:00 GMT, that the ExpressVPN iOS app was removed from the China App Store.
+> We received notification from Apple today, July 29, 2017 --- at roughly 04:00 GMT, that the ExpressVPN iOS app was removed from the China App Store.
 Our preliminary research indicates that all major VPN apps for iOS have been removed.

-##### November 2017 &mdash; Apple removes Skype from China App Store
+##### November 2017 --- Apple removes Skype from China App Store

 [Paul Mozur, reporting for the New York Times](https://www.nytimes.com/2017/11/21/business/skype-app-china.html):

 > "We have been notified by the Ministry of Public Security that a number of voice over internet protocol apps do not comply with local law.
 Therefore these apps have been removed from the app store in China," an Apple spokeswoman said Tuesday in an emailed statement responding to questions about Skype’s disappearance from the app store.

-##### September 2019 &mdash; Apple adopts a "SIM canary"
+##### September 2019 --- Apple adopts a "SIM canary"

 If you insert a Chinese carrier SIM, apps like TikTok & Apple News no longer function.